xCP23x/update/README.md

 This allows custom compile options to be maintained whilst still allowing automatic updating.

 A temporary file (locked.packages) is created during this process - if the script is interrupted (for example ^C), it will automatically relock all packages before continuing.
 This file is deleted upon completion.

+Any vulnerable packages (from `pkg audit`) will also be upgraded via ports if no pkgng upgrade is available.